alexisrsantos/Epi-Letter/README.md

-# Letter to the Editor: Excess death estimates in Puerto Rico have been consistent
+# Letter to the Editor: Excess death estimates in Puerto Rico have been consistent all along

 # Introduction
 Here we provide code for: **Re: Excess death estimates in Puerto Rico have been consistent all along**